Gordon Smith Guitars: Range

 The Gordon Smith range includes original designs, such as the Galaxy, as well as S-style, T-style and LP-style models.
 All models currently use a brass nut.

 The company offers many options for customising guitars, including a choice of hardware and finishes, single- or double-cutaway and left- or right-handed guitars.
 Twelve-string and double-necked versions of the range are also available.

 Gordon Smith produce their own pickups in-house.

-Their humbucker pickups are coil-tapped as standard to give players access to a broader palette of sounds.
+Their humbucker pickups are coil-tapped as standard for a broader range of sounds.

 Awards

 Guitarist magazine reviewed the Gordon Smith GS1000 and gave it their Gold award.

 Players

 The company does not offer celebrity endorsements.
 Guitarists known to have used Gordon Smith guitars include: